spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 *  In Progress: The migration process is in progress (dark blue color)
 *  Migrated: The node has been migrated (green color)
-*  Not Migrated: Node could not be migrated
+*  Not Migrated: Node was not migrated due to stopped migration (gray color).
 *  To be Migrated: Node not yet migrated (light blue color)
 *  Failed:  Migration failed (red color)
 *  Manually Excluded: Node was not selected for migration (gray color)